duong2003/WOL-ESP32/README.md

 # WOL-ESP32
-This project use esp32 to WOL pc in local network.
+This project use esp32 to WOL pc in local network using blynk app.